 Slack defines the product-market fit

 If you’ve worked in a big company or remote team, you probably realize that communication is key to having a smooth workflow.
 We’ve all been there: a group chat on Google Hangouts, a video call every day, a chat with the coworkers for non-work related jokes on Messenger.
-But Slack made it possible to have internal communication inside companies without spamming the others and getting the message across effectively.
+But Slack made it possible to have internal communication inside companies without spamming others and getting the message across effectively.

 Some of the main promises Slack had when they started out were better communication, relief from stress, a decrease in information overload, better organizations and better teams.